rashlight/carnival/README.md

    - Main difference between Sessions and Results is that Session represents whole gameplay, while Result are steps that are made to achieve the Session values.
  - **Modes** are UI states, such as points input and play area.
  - GRPC is made with these components:
+   - **Auto Generated Files** (autogen), where pre-generated files from grpc-spring are stored.
+     - You can generates the files in the generateProto or generateTestProto task in Gradle, copy all the files generated and place it on the autogen folder.
+       - If there is no file generated, delete the older autogen files and try again.
+       - The correct package name must be declared in the .proto files
+       - **DO NOT** change the generatedFilesBaseDir in build.gradle if you do not know what you are doing, or files located in declared directory will be lost. **YOU HAVE BEEN WARNED.**
    - **Server**, where the values are processed.
 It should use values on its own, not from Entities or DTOs.
    - **Client**, where basic GRPC function calls are made.
 It should also format the result to be suitable for usage in Views.
    - **Task** (optional), where required function to run GRPC are implemented.
-     - The View update should be handled by the View controller to prevents conflicts.
-Thus, it is recommended to pass a reference to the View controller itself, and call the functions from there.
+     - The View update should be handled by the View to prevents conflicts.
+Thus, it is recommended to pass a reference to the View itself, and call the functions from there.
-     - If a Task is made, a **Interface** should also be made.
+     - If a Task is made, an **Interface** should also be made.
-   - **Interface**, where functions defined in the .proto files are defined.
+   - **Interface** (optional), where functions defined in the .proto files are defined.
-   - **Auto Generated Files** (autogen), where pre-generated files from grpc-spring are stored.
-     - You can generates the files in the generateProto or generateTestProto task in Gradle, copy all the files generated and place it on the autogen folder.
-       - If there is no file generated, delete the older autogen files and try again.
-       - The correct package name must be declared in the .proto files
-       - **DO NOT** change the generatedFilesBaseDir in build.gradle if you do not know what you are doing, or files located in declared directory will be lost. **YOU HAVE BEEN WARNED.**
    - **Configurations**, where the GRPC Spring Beans are made.
 It is located in **GrpcConfiguration** class.

 # Additional Materials